gih0004/RNAseq_ballgown/README.md

 To do anything meaningful with alignment data you must swith from SAM to its binary counterpart BAM file.
 This binary format is much easier for computer programs such as StringTie to work with.
 Basic usage:
 $ samtools <command> [options]
-- sort this sorts our bam sam files into bam files for more applications -o gives the output file name
+- this sorts our bam sam files into bam files for more applications -o option gives the output file name

 ```ruby